Tessil/tessil.github.io/_posts/2016-08-29-hopscotch-hashing.md

 ### The overflow list

-The overflow list is just an std::list\<std::pair\<const Key, Value\>\>.
+The overflow list is just a std::list\<std::pair\<const Key, Value\>\>.
 When an element can not be stored in the bucket array, it will be pushed back into the list.

 ## Conclusion

-This algorithm offers good performance thanks to its cache locality.
+This algorithm offers good performances thanks to its cache locality.
 This advantage is only valid if the key doesn't use some pointers to other parts of the memory to check its equality with another key.
 If it is the case, the algorithm will not be as efficient.

 It also offers some upper-bound when we are searching for an element of NeighborhoodSize + \|OverflowList\| operations, where the size of OverflowList is usually equal to 0.